MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-CASMailbox.md

 ### -OneWinNativeOutlookEnabled
 This parameter is available only in the cloud-based service.

-The OneWinNativeOutlookEnabled parameter enables or disables access to the mailbox using Monarch Mail and Calendar.
+The OneWinNativeOutlookEnabled parameter enables or disables access to the mailbox using the new Outlook for Windows.
 Valid values are:

-- $true: Access to the mailbox using Monarch Mail and Calendar is enabled.
+- $true: Access to the mailbox using the new Outlook for Windows is enabled.
 This is the default value.
-- $false: Access to the mailbox using Monarch Mail and Calendar is disabled.
+- $false: Access to the mailbox using the new Outlook for Windows is disabled.

 ```yaml
 Type: System.Boolean